 The financial highlights table is intended to help you understand the Portfolio's financial performance for the period of the Portfolio's operations.
 Certain information reflects financial results for a single Portfolio share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Portfolio (assuming reinvestment of all dividends and distributions).
-This information for the years ended December 31, 2019 and December 31, 2018 have been derived from the financial statements audited by RSM US LLP, whose report, along with the Portfolio's financial statements, are included in the Portfolio's December 31, 2019 annual report, which is available upon request.
-The financial highlights for the years ended December 31, 2017, December 31, 2016 and December 31, 2015 for the Portfolio were audited by other auditors.
+This information for the year ended December 31, 2020 and for each of the three years in the period then ended have been derived from the financial statements audited by RSM US LLP, whose report, along with the Portfolio's financial statements, are included in the Portfolio's December 31, 2020 annual report, which is available upon request.
+The financial highlights for the years ended December 31, 2017 and December 31, 2016 for the Portfolio were audited by other auditors.